keyestudio/KS0559-KS0559F-Keyestudio-4WD-BT-Multi-purpose-Car-V2.0-Arduino/Arduino/arduino.md

 There are many ways to drive motors.
 Our car uses the most commonly used DRV8833 motor driver chip, which provides a two-channel bridge electric drive solution for toys, printers and other integrated motor applications.

-When we stack the driver expansion board on the 4.0 development board and power on the BAT, then set the DIP switch to the ON end, the external power supply will power on the two boards at the same time.
-To facilitate wiring connections, the driver expansion board comes with an anti-reverse port (PH2.0-2P-3P-4P-5P).
-You can connect the motors, power supply, and sensor modules directly to the driver expansion board.
+When we stack the Shield on the 4.0 development board and power on the BAT, then set the DIP switch to the ON end, the external power supply will power on the two boards at the same time.
+To facilitate wiring connections, the Shield comes with an anti-reverse port (PH2.0-2P-3P-4P-5P).
+You can connect the motors, power supply, and sensor modules directly to the Shield.

-The Bluetooth interface of the driver expansion board is fully compatible with the DX-BT24 5.1 Bluetooth module.
+The Bluetooth interface of the Shield is fully compatible with the DX-BT24 5.1 Bluetooth module.
 When connecting the Bluetooth module, you solely need to plug it into the corresponding interface.
-At the same time, 2.54 row pins are used to draw out some unused digital and analog ports on the driver expansion board, making it accessible for you to add other sensors and carry out extension experiments.
+At the same time, 2.54 row pins are used to draw out some unused digital and analog ports on the Shield, making it accessible for you to add other sensors and carry out extension experiments.

 The expansion board can be connected to four DC motors.
 When the jumper cap is connected by default, the motors of ports A and A1 and B and B1 are connected in parallel and have the same motion law.
 8 jumper caps can be used to control the rotation direction of the 4 motor interfaces.